Posts Tagged ‘communication’

 Tuesday, November 22nd, 2011

 Taking time out from the everyday for mental refreshment is usually sound advice, as is “Don’t sweat the small stuff”.
-Conferences usually trade on comfortable and exotic locations and the promise of rest and revelation.
-Getting away from it all is supposed to help you get back into it all – an appealing (if usually costly) idea.
-The alternative is to take Art and Science’s great lesson: Anything Is Interesting If You Look At It In The Right Way – and step further in to the everyday.
+Conferences usually trade in comfortable & exotic locations and the promise of rest and revelation.
+Getting away from it all is supposed to help you get back into it all – an appealing (if often costly) idea.
+An alternative is to take Art & Science’s great lesson: Everything Is Interesting If You Look At It In The Right Way – and step in to the everyday.

-This weekend, parted with a hard-earned tenner, I made my way to Bethnal Green’s York Hall, venue for the second Boring conference, organised by James Ward (whose business card would surely read Chairman of the Bored had Insurance Salesman James Osterberg not got there first in 1979).
-This year’s expanded event was thrillingly titled Boring 2011.
+This weekend (parted from a hard-earned tenner) I made my way to Bethnal Green’s York Hall, venue for the second Boring conference, founded/organised by James Ward, whose business card should surely read Chairman of the Bored had not Insurance Salesman James Osterberg got to that title first in 1979.
+This year’s expanded event was alluringly titled Boring 2011…

 (more…)